 Remember, only one of these can contribute to the ATAR but study of all five can contribute to the HSC.
 If you do not want an ATAR this should be considered.
 On occasion TAFE will offer a category B subject.
 You need to check the separate TAFE information for the status of these subjects.
 NB: Category B courses have an optional HSC component.

-If students repeat courses for the HSC, the most recent attempt will be the one to be included in the ATAR remembering that VET courses may give you automatic entrance into future TAFE courses and the majority of the present students in NSW TAFE will not have a need for an ATAR.
+If students repeat courses for the HSC, the most recent attempt will be the one to be included in the ATAR.

 What is the purpose of an ATAR?